-Guidance issued by Staffordshire Trading Standards - Controls related to the control of age-restricted goods

-The Authority will expect applicants for licences to demonstrate that they have ensured that all their frontline staff have received adequate training on the law with regard to age restricted sales and that this has been properly documented and training records kept.
+Guidance issued by Staffordshire Trading Standards - Controls related to the control of age-restricted goods with regard to age restricted sales and that this has been properly documented and training records kept.
 Ideally, suitable training material should be issued to all staff and their understanding of the material checked through appraisals and by means of a short written test.
 Group training sessions amongst all staff are to be encouraged in order to discuss compliance with the legislation.
-Records of the material issued, appraisal meetings and any tests taken must be kept on the premises in the employee's personnel file and must be made available for inspection by the Licensing Officer, Trading Standards or the Police if requested.
+Records of the material issued, appraisal meetings and any tests taken must be kept on the Premises in the employee's personnel file and must be made available for inspection by the Licensing Officer, Trading Standards or the Police if requested.
 Training will need to be refreshed periodically.